-We've used 'Indigenous Knowledge' to mean Traditional Knowledge and Traditional Cultural Expressions.
-This includes stories, dance, languages, symbols, crafts, cosmology, medicinal and environmental knowledge.
+We've used 'Indigenous Knowledge' to mean traditional knowledge and traditional cultural expressions of Indigenous peoples, which includes stories, dance, languages, symbols, crafts, cosmology, medicinal and environmental knowledge.

 - Wik Apalech Dancers case study

 - Chuulangun Aboriginal Corporation and University of South Australia case study

 We sought your views about Indigenous Knowledge and the intellectual property (IP) system.
 The closing date for submissions was 31 January 2016.